How to Set Up and Calibrate a Subwoofer

 Adding a subwoofer to your home stereo system or home theater system can make a huge improvement in your sound if you know how to properly position the subwoofer and adjust all of the settings.
-If you are willing to spend just a little bit of time getting things right, a subwoofer addition can transform your system.
+If you are willing to spend just a little bit of time learning how to set up a subwoofer the right way, the addition can transform your system.
 You might get lucky if you just plop it down, turn it on, and everything winds up perfect, but odds are you’ll need to play around with placement and adjustments to get ideal results.

 The main reason people add a subwoofer is the obvious one: you will normally get deeper, and more, bass output.
 What you may not realize, however, is that adding a subwoofer can also improve the midrange and treble definition of your main speakers.
 Although, there is a risk of a sub addition making your main speakers sound worse if you just drop one in without some tuning.